DPDP v. GDPR

 Both frameworks recognise the need to give people control over their personal data.
 The DPDP Bill gives people the right to access information, ask for its removal or modification, choose their representatives, and file complaints.
 Similarly, the GDPR gives people rights for data transfer, access, rectification, deletion, and protection against automated decision-making.

 The GDPR provides strict and unambiguous protections for situations when an automated decision-making process may result in human injury.
-While it is claimed that comprehensive evaluation is required for large-scale profiling under the PDP, the law grants no rights to persons to object to automated profiling except minors.
-This topic is covered in considerably more detail by the GDPR, which requires that data subjects have the right to object to automated profiling for direct marketing.
-The GDPR also requires that the data subject be informed clearly and precisely about their right to object.
+The PDP claims to require comprehensive evaluation for large-scale profiling, yet it only grants minors the right to object to automated profiling.
+In contrast, the GDPR covers this topic in greater detail, mandating that data subjects have the right to object to automated profiling used for direct marketing.
+Moreover, the GDPR insists on clear and precise communication to data subjects about their right to object.

 Data Storage

 Data Storage According to the GDPR, data must be kept in an identifiable format for a specific period.
 Any lengthening of the storage time would follow specific exceptions.
 The application of the data for historical in nature, numerical, academic, or public interest purposes is one of these exceptions.
-Data can only be kept in storage under the PDP for as long as is necessary to achieve its goal.
-It needs to be removed after serving its role.
-According to the PDP, the data subject must express agreement when the data is to be kept longer.
-This suggests that maintaining compliance with the PDP may only be possible if GDPR compliance criteria for data storage are met.
+The PDP mandates that data can only be stored as long as necessary to fulfill its purpose, after which it must be deleted.
+Additionally, the PDP stipulates that extending the storage period requires the data subject’s consent.
+Consequently, adhering to the PDP’s requirements may require compliance with GDPR’s data storage criteria.

 Data Protection Authorities